tinuzz/wp-plugin-trackserver/readme.txt

 Instead of using the 'text' attribute, you can also use shortcode to enclose the text:

 Example: [tslink track=1,2,3,4]Download the tracks of our 4-day hike in GPX format[/tslink]

+= What is a map profile? =

+A map profile is a set of values that define what a map looks like and how it behaves.
+It consists of a tile server or style URL, an attribution string (often mandatory from the tile provider), a minimum and maximum zoom level for the map, and the default coordinates to display when for some reason nothing else is shown on the map.
+Site administrators can configure map profiles in the options page.
+One default map profile is provided out of the box.

+Map profiles have a label by which you can reference them in a shortcode (profile=<label>).
+If no profile is specified in the shortcode, the profile with the label "default" is used.
+If that label does not exist, the first profile is used.

+If the tile/style URL contains the string 'style.json', the URL will be treated as pointing to a vector tile style declaration, and Trackserver will load some extra JavaScript and CSS (Maplibre GL JS) to render vector tiles rather than raster tiles.
+This should work with vector tile providers like Maptiler and OpenFreeMap.
+It can also work with Mapbox, but the style JSON needs modifications to make it work.

 = How does the shortcode content syntax work? =